cntatis/commander/README.md

-# commander
+# Commander Keen

-A mini game made with pygame.
+A mini platform game using Pygame.